easychessanimations/zurichess/README.md

 * Cache pawn structure evaluation.
 * Fix transposition table bug causing a search explosion around mates.

-### zurichess - appenzeller (stable)
+### zurichess - appenzeller

 This release's theme is improving search.
-ELO is about 1821 on CCRL 40/4.
+ELO is about 1823 on CCRL 40/4.

 * Cleaned code and improved documentation.
 * Implemented aspiration window search with gradual widening.